Matching Impatient and Heterogeneous Demand and Supply: Simulation Experiments

-\textbf{The performance of the matching policies is good for small arrival rates.} We notice in Figures~\ref{fig:GammaSim} and \ref{fig:UniformSim} that all the policies behave well for relatively small scaling parameter $n$ that can be translated to small arrival rates, even though the asymptotic optimality results (Theorem~\ref{proposition:DRconvergence2} and \ref{Thm:aopriority}) hold for large arrival rates.
-Moreover, we need to decrease the review period $l$, especially when the mean patience times are small, in order to see better behavior from the matching policies.
+\textbf{The matching policies have better performance for small review period length.} \amy{Figures~\ref{fig:GammaSim} and \ref{fig:UniformSim} show that the policies perform better (are much closer to the upper bound) when the review period length is small, a phenomenon we explore further in the simulations of the next subsection.
+Moreover, Figures~\ref{fig:GammaSiml001} and~\ref{fig:UniformSiml001} show that the policy performance can be good for small arrival rates,} even though the asymptotic optimality results (Theorem~\ref{proposition:DRconvergence2} and \ref{Thm:aopriority}) hold for large arrival rates.

 \textbf{The priority-ordering policy seems to perform better than the matching-rate-based policy.} In all figures, the priority-ordering policy behaves better than the matching-rate-based policy.
 This can be explained intuitively as follows: First, the priority-ordering policy makes matches at each review period according to the priority of the edges that identifies the most valuable edges taking into account the holding costs as well.
 Second, the priority-ordering policy exhausts the demand or supply at each review period in contrast to the matching-rate-based policy.
+Based on this observation, we focus on the priority-ordering policy in our next simulation.